Tompkins Square Park: 21st century

+In 2024, the New York state government provided $6 million to replace Tompkins Square Park's elevated swimming pool with an enlarged swimming pool at ground level.
+The same year, NYC Parks temporarily installed an electronic basketball hoop, with a video screen, at the park.

 Events

-The outdoor drag festival Wigstock, held in the park, is now part of the Howl Festival.
+The outdoor drag festival Wigstock, held in the park, later became part of the Howl Festival, which ran annually until 2013.

 The Charlie Parker Jazz Festival is a musical tribute to the famous former resident of Avenue B. In 2007, the New Village Music Festival was formed.
 This is a community music festival dedicated to celebrating New York's diverse music scene.
 In addition, the event highlights the importance of music and cultural arts programs throughout the city.

 There is also an annual event in early August commemorating the 1988 Police Riot that features neighborhood bands.

 The Food Not Bombs Manhattan chapter serves every Sunday in the park, rain or shine.

 Cultural Services of the French Embassy in the United States and the New York City Department of Parks and Recreation have a popular free outdoor French film festival which shows a critically acclaimed French films each Friday at sunset in city parks including Tompkins during June and July.

 Fauna and flora

 The park contains a number of elm trees.
 One of these, known as the Hare Krishna Tree, for its association with the 1966 founding of the Krishna movement in the United States.

-Some Uncommon flora found in the park include the palms Sabal Minor and Sabal Louisiana, and Yuccas.